dna-storage/ncomm-file-preview/README.md

 # Installation Guide

+For a quick start, the recommended approach is to use Docker.
+But, it should be possible to compile and run the software on most systems.

 ## Use your local environment

 For a partial install of this repo, you simply use python 3 already installed on your system.